Prospects for the detection of gamma rays using Cherenkov telescopes enhanced by a ground array observatory

 According to the measurements performed at the Pampa La Bola site in 4700\,m altitude and analyzed during the SWGO site selection process, the telescope must be able to withstand long periods with temperatures between $-5\text{ \textdegree C}$ and $0\text{ \textdegree C}$ with short-term extremes dropping below $-20\text{ \textdegree C}$ during winter.
 The reduced air pressure at high altitude diminishes convective heat transfer efficiency, therefore influencing the cooling performance required for the camera system during operation.
-However, a closed-loop chiller system connected to a large underground water reservoir, acting as a passive heat sink, can efficiently dissipate the excess heat via a liquid medium.
 Furthermore, drive motors must operate reliably at low temperatures.
 The current SST-1M setup is not designed for so low air pressure and temperature, but the development of the necessary adaptation is ongoing, including the refurbishment of the cooling system and potential use of heaters for the motors.